2009 Republican National Committee chairmanship election

 The 2009 Republican National Committee chairmanship election started out as a six-way race, and ended on the sixth ballot with Michael Steele becoming the first African-American chairman of the Republican National Committee.
 The Washington Times called it the "'Dirtiest ever' race for RNC chairman."

 Pre-campaign

 On November 11, 2008, Jeff Burton launched a political draft website to encourage Steele to run for Republican National Committee Chairman.
 The website allowed visitors to sign a draft petition and received over 6,000 signatures.

-In the months leading up to the election, discussions within the Republican Party highlighted the need for a leader who could revitalize the party after significant losses in the 2008 elections.
-Michael Steele, a former Maryland lieutenant governor and a prominent figure in the party, began to gain attention as a potential candidate.
-Steele's reputation as a moderate Republican with strong communication skills made him a compelling choice for those seeking to broaden the party's appeal.

-Simultaneously, other candidates began positioning themselves for the chairmanship, including South Carolina Republican Party Chairman Katon Dawson and Michigan GOP Chairman Saul Anuzis.

 Campaign

 Katon Dawson announced his official bid on November 24, 2008.
 Dawson was one of two candidates to earn votes on each of the six votes taken; he lost the final ballot to winner Michael Steele, 91–77.

 On November 24, 2008, Steele launched his own campaign website, and confirmed his intention to run on Hannity and Colmes.
 Steele, seen as an early frontrunner, rejected the idea that the color of his skin had anything to do with his chances at becoming RNC chair, saying, "I am a Republican who happens to be African-American."

 Chip Saltsman was the first candidate to release a specific plan regarding the future of the party, which can be viewed at Our Plan for Republican Victory.
 In his bid for the RNC Chairmanship, Saltsman had been endorsed by: former Republican presidential candidate Governor Mike Huckabee, former United States Senate Majority Leader Bill Frist, Tennessee Lt.
 Governor Ron Ramsey, and Tennessee House Majority Leader Jason Mumpower.

 USA Today reported that, "half of the candidates to lead the Republican National Committee (RNC) are Southerners: current Chairman Mike Duncan of Kentucky, South Carolina Chairman Katon Dawson and former Tennessee chairman Chip Saltsman.
 Former Ohio secretary of State Ken Blackwell and former Maryland lieutenant governor Michael Steele are black.
 Saul Anuzis, the Michigan GOP chairman, is a Harley-Davidson rider, an ex-union member and the son of an autoworker.